-When I was I kid, I loved going to church because after that, my mom would treat us to our favorite ice cream parlor (typical kid! ).
+When I was I kid, I loved going to church because after that, my mom would treat us to our favorite ice cream parlor (typical kid! :P).
 We wouldn’t eat anything out of the ordinary, just vanilla for my sister and banana split for me and my mom.

 In high school, I would watch what I spent from Mondays to Thursdays because every Friday, my service mates and I will eat at our favorite fast food joint.
 Again, nothing expensive: just fries and a sundae.